matthewtff/oodb/README.md

 Linux:

-Move to oodb/src and execute "make".
-The result would be shared and static library.
+Move to oodb and execute "CXX=clang++ make .".
+The result would be a static library.

 Windows:

-Just create a project for static library and add files from oodb/src to it.

-Tests:

-For now there are no tests for this library :(
+Just use cmake to generate solution and build it.